jaydenmilne/CS340/docs/readme/README.md

 ## Accessing the Site
 Open [marylou.ga](marylou.ga) on computer running Chrome.
 That should be it, unless something goes wrong.
 See [Troubleshooting](#troubleshooting) below.

+The frontend (`marylou.ga`) is written in Angular, so it is served as a static site.
+The backend (`api.marylou.ga`) is written in Kotlin.

 ## Troubleshooting
 If the following instructions don't work, call the number given in contact.txt in the zip file